KSH-Soft/REnyland_Launcher/README.md

-<p style="color=red">On the night of 01-05-2025, the WebHook of the application was hacked,<br> So I removed it, Some features or the whole software may no longer work.<br>
+<p style="color:red;">On the night of 01-05-2025, the WebHook of the application was hacked,<br> So I removed it, Some features or the whole software may no longer work.<br>
 Please contact me if you need to use it again.</p>